sidhantdas1912983/HackeRank_Easy/README.md

 # HackeRank_Easy
-Problems from HackerRank demonstrating the use of some basic C++ concepts /n 1)Pointers
+Problems from HackerRank demonstrating the use of some basic C++ concepts:
+1)Pointers